Q: What do I do if we need an advance care directive for my mother, but she has dementia?

 9. Close friends of the patient who have maintained regular contact with the patient sufficient to be familiar with the patient's personal values.
 Execution of an affidavit stating specific facts and circumstances documenting such contact constitutes prima facie evidence of close friendship.

-A: This is a very good question, and a topic at a continuing education conference I recently attended.
+This is a very good question, and a topic at a continuing education conference I recently attended.

 Ultimately, it does depend on how much her dementia impacts her ability to understand what is going on.